 Sports Events & Activities for Adults in Orlando

 Are you a sports fanatic?
 So is Orlando.
 From professional teams, sports complexes with global appeal, and some of the world’s best golfing, adults can have a great time watching sports — and playing them, too! — in Orlando.

 Professional Sports in Orlando

 ESPN Wide World of Sports Complex: Located at Walt Disney World® Resort, this 220-acre facility hosts more than 170 professional and amateur sporting events throughout the year.

-Orlando City Soccer Club: Orlando’s MLS team and the Orlando City Pride women’s team are wildly popular, and their home games at Orlando City Stadium in downtown Orlando are known to be raucously fun.
+Orlando City Soccer Club: Orlando’s MLS team and the Orlando City Pride women’s team are wildly popular, and their home games at Exploria Stadium in downtown Orlando are known to be raucously fun.
 And soccer fans, take note: Numerous exhibition games and other soccer-related events are also held here.

 Orlando Magic: Orlando’s first professional sports team is still going strong, playing a minimum of 41 games per season at the Amway Center in downtown Orlando.
 And there’s always a chance to catch your favorite NBA team in action, too!

 Golf Courses in Orlando

 Take Arnold Palmer’s Bay Hill Club & Lodge, for example.
 Located just 10 minutes from Universal Orlando Resort, the King’s namesake Orlando club offers golfing to club members and registered guests of the 70-room lodge.